object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

        themselves named, so they can be nested (`namespace.inner_namespace.name`).

     package
-       A grouping of related :term:`modules` into a single importable unit.
+       A grouping of related :term:`modules <module>` into a single importable unit.

     Python interpreter
        The piece of software which interprets and executes Python commands.